 Foreclosure actions wipe out some of the property owner’s debt, like the original mortgage (taken out at the time of the home purchase), HELOCs, and second mortgages.
 However, property owners are still obligated to pay HELOCs and second mortgage’s off in full if they are not paid out of the foreclosure proceeds.

-In markets like the one we are now experiencing, where there has been a significant drop in real estate prices, some properties will be sold for less that the balance owed on the original loan.
+In markets where there has been a significant drop in real estate prices, some properties will be sold for less that the balance owed on the original loan.
 If there is no insurance protecting the mortgage holder (e.g., PMI) for the difference between what is owed on the property and what it was sold for, a court could enter a deficiency judgment against the property owner.
 Deficiency judgments obligate the property owner to repay the difference, and give mortgage holders the right to collect the remainder of the debt owed from any other assets the property owner may have.

 In most states mortgage holders, or lenders have two primary obligations: